Mikhail773/linux_configs/README.md

 # linux_configs
-Contains configs for dwm, st, Sxhkd
+Contains configs for DWM, ST, Sxhkd

 This runs on a machine that runs gentoo without a login manager.
 Use at own risk.
 Sxhkd is used for keybinds since this is much easier to configure